yxuco/fabric-operation/az/README.md

 cd ../msp
 ./bootstrap.sh netop1 az
 ```
-This command starts a Kubernetes Job to generate the genesus block and transactions for a test channel `mychannel` based on the network specification.
+This command starts a Kubernetes Job to generate the genesus block and transaction for creating a test channel `mychannel` based on the network specification.
 You can verify the result using the following commands:
-* `kubectl get jobs` should list a completed `job/tool`;
+* `kubectl get jobs` should list a completed `job/tool` (note that you may need to wait for a few seconds before it shows 1 completion);
 * `ls /mnt/share/netop1.com/tool` should show the generated artifacts: `genesis.block`, `channel.tx`, `anchors.tx`, and `configtx.yaml`.

 ### Start Fabric network